yungshenglu/LeetCode/LC-840/README.md

-# LC-840 - Magic Squares In Grid
+# LC-840 - Magic Squares in Grid

 A $3 \times 3$ magic square is a $3 \times 3$ grid filled with distinct numbers **from 1 to 9** such that each row, column, and both diagonals all have the same sum.